 The Company holds certain exchange memberships, or seats, that only represent the right to conduct business on an exchange, but not an ownership interest in the exchange, which are accounted for as intangible assets at cost with potential impairment determined under Accounting Standards Codification ("ASC") 350, Intangibles - Goodwill and Other.
-The cost of exchange memberships required in order to conduct business on the exchange, but that do not represent an ownership interest in the respective exchanges, was \$394 as of March 31, 2023.

-As of and during the six months ended March 31, 2023, there were no indicators that exchange memberships were impaired.
+The cost of exchange memberships required in order to conduct business on the exchange, but that do not represent an ownership interest in the respective exchanges, was \$853 as of September 30, 2022.
+As of September 30, 2022, there were no indicators that exchange memberships were impaired.